mavlink/mavlink-devguide/en/mavgen_python/index.md

 Other examples can be seen in [Publishing a Heartbeat](#heartbeat) and [Requesting Specific Messages](#specific_messages) below.

+> [!NOTE]
-> **Note** If you are not using **mavutil** you will need to create and set up the `MAVLink` object yourself so it knows about the channel that it should use for sending messages, which is represented by the `file` attribute.
+> If you are not using **mavutil** you will need to create and set up the `MAVLink` object yourself so it knows about the channel that it should use for sending messages, which is represented by the `file` attribute.

 ### Receiving Messages